daniill5738/sep10-freedom-project/blog/entry02.md

 # Skills
 **Collaboration**

 Collaboration has helped significantly while doing this blog.
-I asked my friend for support, in knowing what to research like what kind of business gadgets are useful and how they help people in businesses.
+I asked my friend for support, in knowing what to research on what kind of business gadgets are useful and how they help people in businesses.
+Additionally, I was communicating with people and showed them my work to check my grammer in what I wrote and see if they were gonna give me any recommendations.

 **Time Management**

 For time management, I decided to choose November 9 because that was the day I had off because I have soccer practices and matches with my team on other days.
 When the day arrived I decided to start writing my blog entry and finish it before the due date.

 [Previous](entry01.md) | [Next](entry03.md)